How to Be Yourself

 Some people aren't going to like the way you run your business.
-You need to be strong enough to tell those people, at least in your head, to go fuck themselves.
+You need to be strong enough to tell those people, at least in your head, to go blow themselves.
 Your business is going to be run however you want it to be run.
 Because it's yours.
 And you're the boss.

 Do you think of yourself as someone who pushes boundaries?
 Then start pushing.

 How?
 The upcoming section about creativity should give you plenty of ideas.
 Do any of those “embarassing” things and you’ll be on your way.

 Part of being a creative entrepreneur is being creative.
 Astute observation, I know.